timothypratley/happyapi/docs/DESIGN.md

 Credential lookup (looks for secret.json etc... is there a way to encourage encrypting credentials?)

-Dynamic var?

 #### Paging

 #### Rate maximization

 There's already a good throttling library (but does it allow rate maximization)?
-Make it easy to use.

 #### Error Handling and Retries

-Dynamic var?

 There's a retry library, is it enough?

-Exceptions vs Errors (Having to deal with both sucks, but they are different, kind of? not really)
+Exceptions vs Errors.
+I strongly encourage using Exceptions.
+Doing so frees us to expect data as the return value, rather than a response that requires interpretation.

 #### Response comprehension

 1. Specification in documentation.
-2. Throw errors?
+2. Throw errors.
-3. unwrap items?
+3. Unwrap items.

-#### Concurrency

-This is maybe just error handling and rate maximization?
-Or a task system?
-Or something else?
+4. Conjoin pages.

 ## Design Decisions

 ### Namespace Organization

-Originally I chose to follow the api organization as closely as possible, but upon reflection I think it would be better to collect resources:
+Originally I chose to follow the api organization as closely as possible, but upon reflection changed it to better collect resources:

 `happygapi.youtube.videos/list$`
 vs `happygapi.youtube/videos-list`